Merrion Centre, Leeds: History

 A mock-Georgian wing of the shopping centre was never fully occupied since the centre opened, and this wing was closed off in January 2016 to allow building work on the western end of the centre.

 The Merrion Centre had a pedestrian subway which linked it to the Woodhouse Lane Car Park, Millennium Square and Leeds Beckett University.
 This was closed in 2000, and as of September 2017 the open air subway section has been filled in with compacted rubble as part of the centre redevelopment scheme.

 The Fab Cafe, a cult TV and movie themed bar always popular with students, occupied a spot on Woodhouse Lane at the north-west corner of the Merrion Centre from 1998 to 2015.
-It also had a door opening to the open air subway junction, which i remember using in 1978 when the bar had a previous name.
+There was also a doorway leading to the open air subway junction.

 In the 2010s the part of the building on the Eastern elevation known as the '50p' or the 'thrup'ny bit' due to its unique shape was demolished.
 Around the same time the 'Merrion Hotel' was acquired by chain 'Ibis' and rebranded with its name reflecting its proximity to the First Direct Arena.

 Following the construction of Leeds Arena, the Merrion Centre was rezoned as part of the newly formed Arena Quarter of Leeds city centre.